Find out what is the golden ratio and how can you use it? If you don't know what is the golden number, this article is for you.

 The golden ratio is a mysterious proportion considered the secret behind many works of art.
 It appeals to our senses.
-People seem to appreciate it so much that beauty standards are based on it.
-No wonder the golden ratio was called “the Divine Proportion” during the Renaissance.
+People seem to appreciate it so much that beauty standards and artworks are based on it.
+No wonder it was called “the Divine Proportion” during the Renaissance.

 Among the famous artists who used it are Leonardo da Vinci, Michelangelo, and Sandro Botticelli.
 Salvador Dali used the golden ratio to compose “The Sacrament of the Last Supper.”
 It has been used for centuries in architecture too.
 The Parthenon, Notre Dame, the Taj Mahal, the Great Pyramid of Giza, the Guggenheim Museum in New York, and the UN Secretariat Building are just a few examples.